Assessment of averaged 1D models for column adsorption with 3D computational experiments: Conclusions

 In this work, we have investigated the process of contaminant capture via column adsorption, which is one of the most viable methods to actively remove greenhouse gases from the atmosphere to combat global warming.
 We have formulated a 3D mathematical model that consists of an advection-diffusion equation for the contaminant transport, an equation describing the fluid motion for laminar incompressible flows, and an equation describing the adsorption dynamics of the contaminant on the walls of the porous media.
 A novelty of our approach is the description of adsorption through an equation defined on the surface of the porous medium, which is coupled to the advection-diffusion equation for the contaminant transport.
 In contrast, previous 3D models typically represented adsorption using simplified or effective boundary conditions for the advection-diffusion equation.

-We performed computational experiments involving the numerical solution of the 3D model on idealised microstructure configurations formed by spherical packings.
-Increasing the number of particles in each experiment, and adjusting the particles radius to keep the porosity constant, allowed to specifically investigate the effect of microstructure changes in the contaminant capture process.
+We performed computational experiments involving the numerical solution of the 3D model on idealized microstructure configurations formed by spherical packings.
+Increasing the number of particles in each experiment, and adjusting the particles' radius to keep the porosity constant, allowed to specifically investigate the effect of microstructure changes in the contaminant capture process.
 The analysis of concentration profiles and breakthrough curves of the different experiments showed that the microstructure configuration has minimal impact on the process, as the results are nearly indistinguishable.
 Of course, this conclusion is restricted to the level of approximations used in the current study, i.e. transport of laminar incompressible diluted mixtures in idealised porous media structures.

 Assuming a porous media formed by a periodic array of spheres and applying the method of multiple-scale homogenization, we rigorously derived an averaged 3D model of the process, which we then reduced to 1D.
 The resulting 1D model has the equivalent mathematical form than other 1D models used to describe column adsorption in the literature.
 However, our rigorous derivation yields a dispersion coefficient that explicitly incorporates microstructural details, whereas other models rely on experimental correlations or fitting procedures.

-In order to assess the capacity of the 1D model to describe the column adsorption process, we solved the 1D model numerically and compared the resulting breakthrough curves and concentration profiles with those from the computational experiments.
-We found that the solution of the 1D model is extremely close to the results of the computational experiments, showing a slightly greater divergence with the experiment containing the smallest number of particles ($N=10$).
-These results confirm that 1D models can accurately describe column adsorption experiments, with minimal influence from the porous media microstructure, as long as the contaminant is sufficiently diluted in the mixture and flow rates in the column are slow.
+The homogenization of the flow equations reduces the flow problem to Darcy's law.
+The assumed periodic array of spheres further enables the derivation of an explicit expression for the permeability, which depends on the porosity and scales with the particle's diameter, consistent with other popular effective permeability models, such as the well-known Kozeny-Carman equation.